Topological shape transform for thymus structures: Results

 \subsection{Comparing Cell Distribution with Shape}

-In addition to TEC segmentation, we annotated the hematopoietic and stromal cell types for this dataset.
-To compare the impact of ageing on both cell distributions and TEC architecture, we perform k-medoids clustering \cite{kaufman2009finding} separately based on cell enrichment ratios (see \textit{SI Appendix} for definitions) and SampEulers.
+In addition to TEC segmentation, we annotated the haematopoietic and stromal cell types for this dataset.
+To compare the impact of ageing on both cell distributions and TEC architecture, we perform k-medoids clustering~\cite{kaufman2009finding} separately based on cell enrichment ratios (see \textit{SI Appendix} for definitions) and SampEulers.

 Age-related thymic involution impacts medullary and cortical TEC types differentially.
-While both cell populations decrease in absolute terms, the relative representation of cTEC to mTEC increases with age \cite{elife}. cTECs are known to mediate key biological processes like lineage commitment and positive T cell selection \cite{white2023diversity}.
-These processes are essential for hematopoietic T cell precursors to a) adopt a T cell lineage, and later in development to b) probe their ability to bind self-peptide on MHC molecules.
-Therefore, we decided to focus on the cortical region for the subsequent analyses and investigate morphological changes in the cortical region along with compositional changes in proximal, abundant hematopoietic cell types.
-For the composition definition we limited this analysis to the most abundant and biologically informative hematopoietic cell types in the cortical compartment: double-negative type 3 (DN3) T cells, pre (positive) selection double-positive T cells (Presel DP), post (positive) selection double positive T cells (CD69-) (Postsel DP, CD69-), and post (positive) selection double positive T cells (CD69+) (Postsel DP, CD69+).
+While both cell populations decrease in absolute terms, the relative representation of cTEC to mTEC increases with age~\cite{elife}. cTECs are known to mediate key biological processes like lineage commitment and positive T cell selection~\cite{white2023diversity}.
+These processes are essential for haematopoietic T cell precursors to (a) adopt a T cell lineage, and later in development to (b) probe their ability to recognize self-peptide MHC complexes.
+Therefore, we decided to focus on the cortical region for the subsequent analyses and investigate morphological changes in the cortical thymic epithelial cells along with compositional changes of nearby T cell subtypes.
+For the composition definition we limited this analysis to the most abundant and biologically informative T cell subtypes in the cortical compartment: double-negative type 3 (DN3) T cells, pre (positive) selection double-positive T cells (Presel DP), post (positive) selection double positive T cells (CD69-) (Postsel DP, CD69-), and post (positive) selection double positive T cells (CD69+) (Postsel DP, CD69+).
 Full phenotype marker definitions are provided in \textit{SI Appendix}.
-Furthermore, we restricted the compositional analysis to those thymocytes that lie within $5\mu\text{m}$ distance to the K8 segmentation mask.
+Furthermore, we restricted the compositional analysis to those thymocyte centroids that lie within $5\,\mu$m of the K8 segmentation mask.
 We clustered all cortical quadrants from both age groups together so that cluster labels are comparable across age.

-To allow faster computation of the pairwise Wasserstein distance matrix of all cortex quadrants, we use the sliced Wasserstein distance algorithm \cite{bonneel2015sliced} with $50$ slices to approximate the true Wasserstein distance.
+To allow faster computation of the pairwise Wasserstein distance matrix of all cortical quadrants, we use the sliced Wasserstein distance algorithm \cite{bonneel2015sliced} with $50$ slices to approximate the true Wasserstein distance.